singlerider/lorenzotherobot/README.md

 ### Further Steps

+Make a copy of the example config file

 `cp src/config/config_example.py src/config/config.py`

+Make a copy of the example globals file
-`cp globals_example.py gloabals.py`
+`cp globals_example.py globals.py`

-* Rename globals_example.py to globals.py.
-Insert your corrected login data to the appropriate fields.
-Leave 'localhost' as is.
-* ```mysql -u root

-CREATE DATABASE 'databasename';
+#### MySQL Installation

+Depending on your distribution, starting the server will be different, on a mac, this is accomplished by doing

+`brew install mysql`

+`mysql.server start`

+`mysql -u root`

-CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';
+`CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';`

-GRANT ALL PRIVILEGES ON * . * TO 'newuser'@'localhost';
+`GRANT ALL PRIVILEGES ON * . * TO 'newuser'@'localhost';`

-mysql -u newuser -ppassword```
+`mysql -u newuser -ppassword`
-* Read below to see how to get YouTube things going.
-* Type 'chmod +x /serve.py'.
-To run, you simply need to execute the file by typing './serve.py'.

 ## Commands